First 30 days

 Identify the next 30 days priorities

-Consider a vet check if not yet done
+Schedule a vet check if not yet done

 Behavioral changes can have medical causes.
-A baseline vet visit in month one is standard for new rescue dogs.
+A baseline vet visit in month one is standard practice for new rescue dogs.

 Decide if a trainer is needed